petter-holmberg/elements/README.md

 `fill` takes a writable range and a value, filling the range with that value.

+## Counting

+`count_if` takes a loadable range, a unary predicate, and optionally an initial count.
+It counts the number of values in the range that satisfy the predicate.
+`count_if_not` takes a loadable range, a unary predicate, and optionally an initial count.
+It counts the number of values in the range that do not satisfy the predicate.
+`count` takes a loadable range, a value, and optionally an initial count.
+It counts the number of values in the range that equal the value.
+`count_not` takes a loadable range, a value, and optionally an initial count.
+It counts the number of values in the range that do not equal the value.

 ## Copying

 `copy` takes a loadable range as source and a storable position as destination.
 It performs copying from the first to the last element of the source, which implies that the range starting at the destination position can overlap with the source position, as long as no source position is read after an aliased destination position.